Friedrich von Arensdorff: Military career

+Early years

 Arenstorff/Arensdorf was born at Rosenow in Mecklenburg.
 He had at least four siblings but was closest with his brother Carl von Arensdorff who also became a successful military man.
 In 1645 Friedrich began his military career in the Swedish Army in Poland and took part in the siege of Copenhagen in 1660.
 After the death of King Charles X Gustav of Sweden in 1660, political changes in Sweden made the situation less profitable for foreign officers.
 Friedrich was granted permission to leave his position by Queen Hedvig Eleonora in May 1661.
-Originally, he had planned to return to Germany but when he visited the Danish court, King Fredrick III offered him a position as head of the new cavalry lifeguards.In 1672 he became an assessor in the Royal Danish Military Academy.
+Originally, he had planned to return to Germany but when he visited the Danish court, King Fredrick III offered him a position as head of the new cavalry lifeguards.
+In 1672 he became an assessor in the Royal Danish Military Academy.
 In 1673 he was promoted to major general and in 1675 to general lieutenant.
 By then, he was a naturalised Dane and he learnt to speak and write excellent Danish.
 Friedrich was married to the Danish noble lady and wealthy heiress Christence Lykke between 1661 and 1667 when she died.
 They had several children.
 In 1669, he married Augusta Elisabeth von Rumohr with whom he had at least ten children and their eldest son, Christian, later His eldest son Christian later wrote a short biography of his father's and his uncle Carl's lives.
 When Chancellor Griffenfeld fell out of grace in 1675, it was Friedrich von Arensdorff whom the king sent to arrest him.